splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) AddRolePermission(role string, body string, resp ...*http.Response) (*RolePermission, error)
 ```
-AddRolePermission - identity service endpoint Adds permissions to a role in this tenant Parameters:
+AddRolePermission - identity service endpoint Adds permissions to a role in a given tenant.
+Parameters:

     role: The role name.
-    body: Permission to add to a role
+    body: The permission to add to a role.
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided

 #### func (*Service) CreateGroup